blinklabs-io/docs/src/content/docs/guides/dingo/003-create-start-up-service.md

 # Dingo

-A Cardano blockchain data node written in Go which actively participates in network communications on the Cardano blockchain using the Ouroboros Network Node-to-Node family of mini-protocols.
+A Cardano blockchain node written in Go which actively participates in network communications on the Cardano blockchain using the Ouroboros Network Node-to-Node family of mini-protocols.

-⚠️ This is a work in progress and is currently under heavy development
+⚠️ Dingo is a work in progress and is currently under heavy development

 <br>

 ***

-For this guide we will walk you through setting up a `systemd` service.
+In this guide, we will walk you through setting up a `systemd` service.
 Using a `systemd` service to run a Dingo Node maximizes the uptime by automatically restarting the Dingo node when the computer reboots.
 To get started follow the steps below.

 <br>

-✅ This guide assumes typical Linux setup.
+✅ This guide assumes a typical Linux setup.
 Please adjust commands and paths as needed.

 > ⚠️ For this guide we assume you have already completed the [Quick Start](../002-quick-start-overview) guide.